MakeSchool-Tutorials/Makestagram-Swift-V3/P05-Implementing-Login-Flow/content.md

 ## Why multiple storyboards?

-Separating the main flows of your app into specific, well-defined storyboards allows you keep your storyboards small and organized.
+Separating the main flows of your app into specific, well-defined storyboards allows you to keep your storyboards small and organized.
 Xcode provides many tools to make it easy for us to do this.

 Imagine if you had 30 view controllers in a single storyboard!
-Not only would it be tough to find view controllers that you're looking for, the file would be extremely slow to open because of it's size.
+Not only would it be tough to find view controllers that you're looking for, the file would be extremely slow to open because of its size.
 Version control and working with other developers would also be a nightmare.
 As a general rule, keep your storyboards small and defined to a single flow of your app.

 # Setting up the Login View Controller